Ypertex/blog/content/articles/2017-05-17-the-making-of-the-ypertex-logo.md

 authors: Michael Schmidle
 slug: the-making-of-the-ypertex-logo
 tags: [Design, On a Personal Note]
-description: The approach behind the creation of the ypertex logo—and the similarities between visual designs (like logos) and conceptual designs (like IT solutions).
+description: The approach behind the creation of the Ypertex logo—and the similarities between visual designs (like logos) and conceptual designs (like IT solutions).
 ---

 For a blog claiming to primarily write about design (according to its current tag line “Design, Technology, Future”), I have yet to do so after three articles.
 Let me change that today—but before I write about *other people’s* designs, I would like to first promote my credibility and address one of my own designs: this blog’s logo.

-This article explains how I generally approach new designs using the example of the ypertex logo.
+This article explains how I generally approach new designs using the example of the Ypertex logo.
 I follow a two-step process of which, interestingly enough, the first step stays the same whether creating a visual design (i.e. for a logo) or a conceptual design (i.e. for an IT solution).

 {{<figure src="/media/logo-design-tools.jpg">}}